 - High inflation.
 The top-up payments are inflation proofed, your savings aren't, though interest from savings should go a decent way to covering much of an inflationary hit.

 - The 'Peter Stringfellow rule'.
 If you have a substantially younger spouse, then provided they don't remarry once you die, they're entitled to half of it once they're of pension age.
 So if your 65 and they're 45, and you both live until 85, you'd get 20 years of it, then when you die they'd get 20 years (assuming they retired at 65).

 Where this really comes into its own is if you think of it as an annuity

 However, where this really comes into its own is if we think of it an annuity rather than comparing it to savings.
 An annuity is a product that gives you a payment each year for the rest of your life until you die, no matter how long you live.
 The aim is to give you lifelong security of income, regardless of any other factors.

 In effect, this top-up scheme is a Government annuity that's inflation proofed, and the effective rate is far better than you could get commercially.
 So if surety of income in case you outlive traditional life expectancies is your key concern, this can look like an attractive deal, especially if you are, or will become a lower-rate taxpayer.

-There is an irony that the Government has launched this scheme in the same year it allowed so called pension freedom, which was all about freeing people from buying an annuity, but don't let the disjointed nature of that policy cloud your decision.
+There's an irony the Government launched this scheme the same year it allowed so called pension freedom, which was all about freeing people from buying an annuity, but don't let the disjointed nature of that policy cloud your decision.